 It’s Valentine’s Day.
 For some folks, this means a great deal.
 Others (no judgement) let it pass without bothering to note its peculiar significance in western culture.
-Whatever your take on the day, we have a treat for you: a decidedly unique co-operative.
+Whatever your take on the day, we have a treat for you: a decidedly unique take on the co-op model.

 As you know, co-operatives come in all shapes and sizes.
 Some are based on practical outcomes, such as providing a small community with a fitness facility or housing.
 Others tactical or strategic, like RedHat Co-operative.
 While others serve community or similar goals and ideals.